tmstorm/invgo/CONTRIBUTING.md

 2. Define:
     ```go
     type (
-        NewEnpointMethods struct { methods.MethodCall }
+        NewEndpointMethods struct { methods.MethodCall }
         NewEndpointGetResponse struct {
             Message string `json:message`
         }
-        NewEnpointGetParams struct {
+        NewEndpointGetParams struct {
             ID string `url:id,required`
         }
     )

     //Get for NewEndpoint
     // See [Link to Invgate API docs for new endpoint]
-    func (c *NewEnpointMethods) Get(p NewEnpointGetParams) (NewEndpointGetResponse, error) {
+    func (c *NewEndpointMethods) Get(p NewEndpointGetParams) (NewEndpointGetResponse, error) {
         r := NewEndpointGetResponse{}

         // Ensure required scope is set before request is made.
-        // The only acception to this is if it is and Attribute endpoint.
+        // The only acception to this is if it's an Attribute endpoint.
         // Since they all call the same Get method this must be set in
         // endpoint_methods.go when creating the Invgo client method.
         c.RequiredScope = scopes.NewEndpointGet